csenki/rundeck_next_exec/README.md

-# rundeck_next_exec
+# List of rundeck jobs with next execution time
-Rundeck list of jobs with next execution time
+Edit in the script rundeck_url and rundeck_auth_token Install xmlstarlet and wget